biomedicalinformaticsgroup/ParallelPyMetaMap/README.md

 Q: One or multiple of my processes are not sending results, what should I do?

-A: You should first use the command 'top' (or similar command), in the result you should find a row called METAMAP(version).BINAR, if one of the process exceeded 3 hours, most likely the process will have difficulty to process this current row.
+A: You should first use the command 'top' (or similar command), in the result you should find a row called METAMAP(version).BINARY, if one of the process exceeded 3 hours, most likely the process will have difficulty to process this current row.
 You can choose to take the PID number of the process and then run on your terminal 'kill PID number'.
 When you do that the library will just ignore the current line and continue to the next one.

 Q: How to determine the number of cores?